Demons registration for 2D empirical wavelet transforms: Discussion

 \section{Discussion}

-The proposed numerical implementation based on the additive demons algorithm provides accurate continuous mappings suitable for the empirical wavelet transform.
-The results show that this approach has satisfactory performances for reconstruction and texture extraction.
-In contrast, diffeomorphic mapping estimates are harder and longer to obtain.
-This suggests to avoid in practice the use of normalization proposed in previous work \cite{lucas2024multidimensional}.
+As shown by numerical experiments, the~additive demons algorithm provides accurate continuous mappings suitable for the empirical wavelet transform.
+The~results show that this approach has satisfactory performances for reconstruction and texture extraction.
+In~contrast, diffeomorphic mapping estimates are harder to obtain and take longer.
+This suggests that the use of normalization proposed in previous work~\cite{lucas2024multidimensional} should be avoided in~practice.

-The proposed algorithm applies for any homogeneous or separable wavelet kernel and any Fourier partition.
-However, the selection of the wavelet kernel's support and the partitioning method is crucial to optimize the mapping estimation performance.
-The study conducted in the present work shows that a Voronoi partition and a wavelet kernel defined on a disk result in a better performance overall.
+Moreover, although~the proposed algorithm applies to any homogeneous or separable wavelet kernel and any Fourier partition, the~selection of the wavelet kernel's support and the partitioning method is crucial to optimize the mapping estimation performance.
+The~study conducted in the present work shows that a Voronoi partition and a wavelet kernel defined on a disk result in a better performance~overall.

-The proposed numerical procedure is ready for application on real-world data.
-In particular, it has shown to provide relevant texture features for scanning tunneling microscope images for the different studied wavelet kernels.
-In addition, the number of features resulting from the Voronoi or Watershed partitioning methods is reasonnable compared to the one obtained by the Curvelet transform used in \cite{bui2020segmentation}.
+The tools introduced in this work are ready for application on real-world data.
+In~particular, they have been shown to provide relevant texture features for scanning tunneling microscope images for the different studied wavelet kernels.
+In~addition, the~number of features resulting from the Voronoi or Watershed partitioning methods is reasonable compared to the one obtained by the Curvelet transform used in~\cite{bui2020segmentation}.

-Future work will include a thorough study of the stop criterion of the additive demons algorithm and the use of different wavelet kernels in applications.
+Future work will include a thorough study of the stop criterion of the additive demons algorithm.
+In addition, an~in-depth study of texture segmentation will also be carried out on a large labeled dataset, including a quantitative assessment of the impacts of the Fourier partitioning on the segmentation performance.